jrdh/blorp/README.md

 Uses redis' pubsub system and Python's asyncio module.

 ## Todo
-- allow sending of data from python to the websocket client on events other than 'banana'...
 - allow sending of data from python to all websockets